Ryankolsen/ryansportkey/README.md

 # Ryan's Portfolio App

 This is the portfolio site that I created using React.
-I also included a few fun React hooks and plan to add more.
-This app is deployed on a Linode Ubuntu server running on Linux.
-I used the pm2 production process manager to maintain and run the actual app.
+This app is currently running on Netlify and uses continuous deployment with Github.
 You can see the application here: https://www.ryansportkey.com/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).